Skip to main content

 Wood energy

 In Switzerland, wood is the second most important renewable energy resource after hydropower, particularly for meeting heating requirements.
 Wood is considered a renewable raw material if it is used sustainably, i.e. only as much wood is used as can be regrown.
-Wood energy accounts for 5.4% of total final energy consumption in Switzerland and around 12% of heating requirements.
-In the event of a fuel shortage, more wood from Swiss forests can be used while still being harvested sustainably.

 Monitoring for wood pellet supply